ethpm/ethpm-spec/docs/source/package-spec.rst

 ^^^^^^^^^^^^^^^^^^^^

-The ``offsets`` field defines the locations within the corresponding bytecode where the ``value`` for this `link value`_ was written.
-These locations are 0-indexed from the beginning of the binary representation of the corresponding bytecode.
+The ``offsets`` field defines the locations within the corresponding bytecode where the ``value`` for this link value was written.
+These locations are 0-indexed from the beginning of the bytes representation of the corresponding bytecode.

   :Required: Yes